Owner: Conduct Committee

 This Policy does not prevent immediate discipline or sanction from being applied as reasonably required.
 Further discipline may be applied according to this Policy.
-Any infractions or complaints occurring within competition will be dealt with by the procedures specific to the competition, if applicable.
-In such situations, disciplinary sanctions will be for the duration of the competition, training, activity, or event only.
+Any infractions or complaints occurring within the competition will be dealt with by the procedures specific to the competition first, if applicable.

-An employee of MODS who is a Respondent will be subject to appropriate disciplinary action per the MODS’ Human Resources Policy, as well as the employee’s Employment Agreement, if applicable.
+An employee of MODS who is a Respondent will be subject to appropriate disciplinary action under the MODS’ Personnel Committee, as well as the employee’s Employment Agreement, if applicable.
 Violations may result in a warning, reprimand, restrictions, suspension, or other disciplinary actions up to and including termination of employment.

-Any Individual may report any complaint to MODS’ Conduct Committee.
-A complaint must be In Writing and must be filed within fourteen (14) days of the alleged incident or within fourteen (14) days of the end of the sport/league/competitive season, at the discretion of the individual filing the compliant.
+Any Individual may report a complaint to MODS’ Conduct Committee.
+A complaint must be in writing and must be filed within fourteen days of the alleged incident or within fourteen days of the end of the sport/league/competitive season, at the discretion of the individual filing the compliant.

-A Complainant wishing to file a complaint outside of the fourteen (14) day period must provide a written statement giving reasons for an exemption to this limitation.
-The decision to accept, or not accept, the complaint outside of the fourteen (14) day period will be at the sole discretion of MODS or the Case Manager, as applicable.
+A Complainant wishing to file a complaint outside of the fourteen-day period must provide a written statement giving reasons for an exemption to this limitation.
+The decision to accept, or not accept, the complaint outside of the fourteen-day period will be at the sole discretion of MODS or the Case Manager, as applicable.
 This decision may not be appealed.

 At the MODS’ discretion, MODS may act as the Complainant and initiate the complaint process under the terms of this Policy.
-In such cases, MODS will identify an individual to represent MODS.
+In such cases, MODS will identify an individual to represent MODS as the Case Manager.

 Resignation or lapsing of membership after a complaint is filed does not preclude discipline being pursued under this Policy.

-The matter will first be referred to the MODS’ Conduct Committee (or designate) for review, with the option given to the parties to resolve the dispute via Alternate Dispute Resolution and/or mediation.
-Should the parties unanimously agree to proceed using Alternate Dispute Resolution and/or mediation, the process set out in the Dispute Resolution Policy shall be followed from this point.
-Should the parties not agree, the process contained here shall be followed.
+The matter will first be referred to MODS’ Conduct Committee (or designate) for review, with the option given to the parties to resolve the dispute via Alternate Dispute Resolution (ADR) and/or mediation.
+Should the parties unanimously agree to proceed using ADR and/or mediation, the process set out in the Dispute Resolution Policy shall be followed from this point.
+Should the parties not agree, the discipline and complaints process contained here shall be followed.

-Upon the receipt of a complaint, MODS will appoint a Case Manager to oversee management and administration of complaints submitted in accordance with this Policy.
-Such appointment is not appealable.
+Upon receipt of a complaint, the MODS Conduct Committee chair will act as Case Manager to oversee management and administration of complaints submitted in accordance with this Policy.
+Such an appointment is not appealable.